hestiasolutions/eks-oda-canvas-tf/README.md

 This example shows how to provision an Amazon EKS cluster using [AWS Blueprints Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) with all the prerequisites for ODA Canvas Framework.

 * Deploy EKS Cluster with one managed node group in an VPC
-* Install AWS Gateway API Controller, Metrics Server, Kube-Prometheus-Stack and EKS Managed Addons (vpc-cni, kube-proxy, coredns, aws-ebs-csi-driver) using the Blueprints.
+* Install AWS Controllers for Kubernetes (ACK) for API Gateway v2 and Amazon RDS, Metrics Server, Kube-Prometheus-Stack and EKS Managed Addons (vpc-cni, kube-proxy, coredns, aws-ebs-csi-driver) using the Blueprints.
 * The deployment will create also a workspace for Amazon Managed Prometheus where metrics can be exported.
 * Install Istio using Helm resources in Terraform
 * Install Istio Ingress Gateway using Helm resources in Terraform